 CPHS Public Health Nurses provide the following services:

-- Walk-in clinics at community sites including senior centers, town halls, and food pantries, where nurses assist residents of any member town with a variety of health care needs, including:
+- Nursing Drop-in Hours at community sites including senior centers, town halls, and food pantries, where nurses assist residents of any member town with a variety of health care needs, including:

 - Support in learning how to better manage health conditions such as heart disease, diabetes, COPD and asthma